ryhan/JS-Form-Validator/README.md

 `<input type="text" id="date" class="JSFV-date" onblur="jsfvRealtime(this)"/>`

-If the field cannot pass the validation, the background will return to red, otherwise white.
+The field will become highlighted if it cannot pass the validation.
-These colors can be changed in the jsfvRealtime() function.
+The colors assoicated with the highlighted state can be changed in the jsfvRealtime() function.

 ##Roadmap